Sean Godsell: Awards

 He has received numerous local and international awards.
-In 2006 he received the Victorian Premier's Design Award and the RAIA Robin Boyd Award and in 2007 he received the Cappochin residential architecture award in Italy and a Chicago Athenaeum award in the USA – all for St Andrew's Beach House.
+In 2006 he received the Victorian Premier's Design Award and the RAIA Robin Boyd Award and in 2007 he received the Cappochin residential architecture award in Italy and a Chicago Athenaeum award in the USA – all for St Andrews Beach House on the Mornington Peninsula.

 In 2008 he was recipient of his second AIA Record Houses Award for Excellence in the US for Glenburn House.
 In 2008 architectural historian Kenneth Frampton nominated him for the inaugural BSI Swiss Architecture Award for architects under the age of 50 and his work was exhibited as part of the Milan Triennale and Venice Biennale in the same year.

 In 2010 the prototype of the RMIT Design Hub façade was exhibited in Gallery MA in Tokyo before being transported in 2011 to its permanent home at the Victoria and Albert Museum in London.
 In 2012 he was shortlisted to design the new Australian Pavilion in Venice.
-In 2013 he received the RAIA Victorian Medal and William Wardell Awards for the RMIT Design Hub and the Harold Desbrowe Annear award for the Edward St House.
+In 2013 he received the RAIA Victorian Architecture Medal and William Wardell Awards for the RMIT Design Hub and the Harold Desbrowe Annear award for the Edward St House.